HAWGT/GGST-Enhancer/README.md

 Edit GGSTEnhancer.ini for custom settings (it is created when opening the game for the first time)

 Place an image called "Avatar.png" in the same folder, maximum file size is 262400 bytes, the alpha channel must be inverted for it to be visible ingame

+Place a jpg called "Thumbnail.jpg" in the same folder, maximum file size is 290816 bytes.